10+ Ecommerce Email Templates & 20 Examples to Drive More Sales

 While welcome emails introduce subscribers to your company and inspire their very first purchases, the goal of promotional emails is to drive sales for your business.

-Read on for promotional email examples.
+Read on for promotional ecommerce email examples.

 7. Shein